Bonf6059/ISA-Medieval/README.md

 - Added Apple, berry and grape Jam made in the cooking pot
 - Changed stats for apple trees
 - Added nutrition values to raw grapes and tomatoes
-- Added leviathan roe made in the crab bay
+- Added leviathan roe to the crab bay
-- Added emperor pearls to crab bay
+- Added emperor pearls to the crab bay
 - Soups can only be made with vegetables and are recognized as vegetarian
 - Stews are no longer vegetarian